Donate to Gaza: a devastating humanitarian crisis

-In Gaza and across the region, we are witnessing unacceptable and relentless human suffering and the sheer scale of the response and recovery effort needed in Gaza and across the region will require funding for many years to come.
+In Gaza and across the region, we are witnessing unacceptable and relentless human suffering.
+Famine is looming, clean water is scarce, and the healthcare system has all but collapsed.
+Most people have fled from their homes, and there is nowhere safe left to go.
+The sheer scale of the response and recovery effort needed in Gaza and across the region will require funding for many years to come.

 What is the Red Cross and Red Crescent doing to help people in Gaza?